vburlbl/cleantalk-spam-protect/readme.txt

 * Antispam protection for <a href="http://wordpress.org/plugins/formidable/" target="_blank">Formiadble forms</a>.

 = Requirements =
 WordPress 3.0 at least.
-PHP 4, 5 with CURL or file_get_contents() function and enabled 'allow_url_fopen' setting.
+PHP 4, 5 with CURL or file_get_contents() function and enabled 'allow_url_fopen' setting. <a href="http://cleantalk.org/register?platform=wordpress">Sign up</a> to get an Access key.

 == Installation ==